ThatQuiz Test Library Take this test now

 • 18.
 What is the implied consequence if the invited person does not come?

-A) The speaker will be enraged.
+A) The speaker will immediately forget about the invitation.

 B) The speaker will find someone else to accompany him.

-D) The speaker will likely remain alone with his thoughts.
+C) The speaker will likely remain alone with his thoughts.

 • 19.
 The poem is characterized by its simplicity.
 What effect does this have on the reader?